People sitting at picnic benches.

 Lind Field Day

 The 108th Annual Lind Field Day will be held on June 11, 2026.
 Lind Field Day is free and open to the public.
+Two Washington Pesticide Credits will be available.

 Schedule of Events